aws-samples/aws-private-ca-matter-infrastructure/ssm-automation/README.md

 }
 ```

+### SSM Service Linked Role
+If you get the following error message while executing your Change Manager request

+`Failed to schedule runbook after step approved.
+Invalid permissions: Couldn't assume/create SSM SLR, check permissions for the calling identity.`

+Run the following command to create the missing SLR:

+`aws iam create-service-linked-role --aws-service-name ssm.amazonaws.com`

+## Creating a PAI/PAA with Change Manager
 To create a PAA or PAI with multiple approvers follow these steps:
 1. Go to the [Documents](https://console.aws.amazon.com/systems-manager/documents) section in AWS Systems Manager.
 2. Begin creating a new Automation Document.